-(c) Consolidation
+(d) Consolidation

 The Company is a wholly-owned subsidiary of BIIF Holdco Limited, a company incorporated in the EEA.
-In accordance with Section 400 of the Companies Act 2006, is not required to produce, and has not published, consolidated accounts.
+In accordance with Section 400 of the Companies Act 2006, the Company is not required to produce, and has not published, consolidated accounts.

-(d) Judgments and key sources of estimation uncertainty
+(e) Judgements and key sources of estimation uncertainty